 OECD Home › Investment › Bribery in international business › Latest Documents

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Portugal.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Ireland.

 The OECD Working Group on Bribery will release a report tomorrow Wednesday 18 December at 12.00 CET/11.00 Dublin time on Ireland’s efforts to fight foreign bribery.

 This roundtable focused on the impact the Anti-Bribery Convention has had on the global anti-bribery agenda since its entry into force in 1999, as well as what should be done to ensure the Convention's continued relevance going forward.

 Developed by companies, for companies, with assistance from the OECD, UNODC, and World Bank, this Handbook serves as a useful, practical tool for companies seeking compliance advice in one, easy-to-reference publication.
 It brings together the major business guidance instruments for companies and illustrates them using real-life, anonymised case studies provided by companies.

 Este Manual de Ética Anti-corrupción y Elementos de Cumplimiento es una herramienta útil y práctica para empresas que estén buscando asesoramiento, en una publicación de referencia, en el área de cumplimiento.

 Azerbaijan must do more to enforce recently introduced anti-corruption laws and to ensure law enforcement has the resources to prosecute complex corruption crimes, says a new OECD report.

 Georgia has achieved significant progress in reducing corruption over the past decade.
 To build on this progress, the Government should focus on strengthening its professional civil service and ensure independence of the judiciary, according to a new OECD report.